Capital punishment: By country

-The most recent country to abolish the death penalty was Kazakhstan on 2 January 2021 after a moratorium dating back 2 decades.
+As of May 2025, the most recent country to abolish the death penalty was Zimbabwe on 31 December 2024, almost twenty years after the last execution in the country.

 According to an Amnesty International report released in April 2020, Egypt ranked regionally third and globally fifth among the countries that carried out most executions in 2019.
-The country increasingly became ignorant of international human rights concerns and criticism.
+The country increasingly ignored international human rights concerns and criticism.
 In March 2021, Egypt executed 11 prisoners in a jail, who were convicted in cases of "murder, theft, and shooting".

 According to Amnesty International's 2021 report, at least 483 people were executed in 2020 despite the COVID-19 pandemic.
 The figure excluded the countries that classify death penalty data as state secret.
 The top five executioners for 2020 were China, Iran, Egypt, Iraq and Saudi Arabia.